riturajshakti/super-easy-validator/README.md

 It supports the following argument based validations (See API for more details):

 - `equal:<value>`: equality check for string, number and boolean
-- `size:<int>`: length check for strings and arrays and digits length check for numbers
+- `size:<int>`: length check for strings and arrays and digits length check for numbers (or numeric strings)
-- `min:<value>`: minimum length check for strings and arrays, minimum value check for numbers and date (date should be in ISO format)
+- `min:<value>`: minimum length check for strings and arrays, minimum value check for numbers(or numeric strings) and date(date should be in ISO format)
-- `max:<value>`: maximum length check for strings and arrays, maximum value check for numbers and date (date should be in ISO format)
+- `max:<value>`: maximum length check for strings and arrays, maximum value check for numbers(or numeric strings) and date(date should be in ISO format)
 - `regex:<regex>`: regular expressions check for strings
 - `decimalsize:<value>`: check for exact number of digits after decimal points for numbers and numeric strings
 - `decimalmin:<value>`: check for minimum number of digits after decimal points for numbers and numeric strings